 On our second day in Siem Reap, we met a great tuk tuk driver who took us around the city for our few days there.
 He even took us to his village where we met his family and saw the local school and markets.

 We found that these kinds of chance meeting gave us experiences that made our trip really special.

 When we arrived in Phnom Penh, a member of the Work the World team met us at the airport.
 She helped us to get our local SIM cards and take some local money out.

 We found that all the staff at the Work the World house were so friendly and helpful.
 The security guards often helped us with getting tuk tuks from the house because drivers would call before arriving and we couldn’t explain where we were in Khmer.

 The cooks made really delicious food for us and accommodated our dietary requirements.

-The language lessons with Dariya were a really fun experience.
+The language lessons were a really fun experience.
 Because our placement was only a short one, we didn’t get to learn much Khmer but even using the basics like “hello” and “thank you” seemed to be really appreciated by the locals.